ben174/angrates/README.md

 **Day View** - View a single day.
 Defaults to current day, but has paging page through days.

 ###Some ideas:
-User Registration
+* User Registration
-Commenting
+* Commenting
-Episode Rating
+* Episode Rating
-Episode Tagging
+* Episode Tagging
-Please provide feedback with any ideas you have, and I'll go ahead announce it on Facebook sometime this week.
-I hope it's useful!